about

 I am a theoretical/computational astrophysicist and cosmologist.
 Using the world’s most powerful supercomputers, I generate cosmological simulations to model the formation of cosmic structures, including galaxies and their stars.
 My group uses these simulations as theoretical laboratories to develop models of galaxy formation, star formation, stellar nucleosynthesis, and the nature of dark matter.
 We are particularly interested in understanding our own Milky Way galaxy.
 The movie above flies through one of my Latte simulations of a galaxy like the Milky Way, showing its evolution over the last billion years.

-My group at UC Davis pursues research in the following areas:
+My group pursues research in theoretical and computational astrophysics and cosmology, primarily in the following areas:

 cosmological structure formation

-We model the formation of dark-matter + gaseous halos, and the galaxies that form inside them, including the physics of dark matter, gas dynamics, star formation, stellar evolution, and stellar feedback.
-We seek to understand the many components of galactic ecosystems: their dark-matter halos, stellar and gaseous disks, giant molecular clouds, star clusters, and stellar halos.
+We model the formation of dark-matter + gaseous halos and the galaxies that form inside of them, including the physics of dark matter, gas dynamics, star formation, stellar evolution, and stellar feedback.

 near-field cosmology

-We model the dynamics of stars and gas to measure the spatial and velocity distribution of dark matter around the Milky Way and nearby galaxies, with the ultimate goal of testing the particle nature of dark matter.
+We use stellar and gas dynamics to measure the spatial and velocity distribution of dark matter around us, to test its particle nature.

 FIRE simulation project